Moxinilian/macroboard/README.md

 ## About Windows support

 The Windows API is utter trash, there is no good way to achieve the functionality of this project on Windows as open source software.

-If you need a macro key board on Windows using `macroboard`, set up a Linux machine on which you plug your keyboard and network it with the Windows machine that needs the input.
+> If you need a macro key board on Windows using `macroboard`, set up a Linux machine on which you plug your keyboard.
+Then, network the Linux machine with the Windows machine to send events from Linux to Windows.
+I know, this is very sad.

+### lmao why?

-There are two main requirements for an operating system to support `macroboard` in an useful way:
+There are two main requirements for an operating system to support `macroboard` in a useful way:

 - Provide a way to differentiate keyboard inputs from one keyboard or another.
 Good news, Windows has a low level API to do that: RawInput.
 - Provide a way to block inputs coming from macro board keyboards.
 Good news-ish, Windows provides a very inefficient but sufficient (I guess) way to do this: global hooks.